 Our girls’ outstanding commitment to learning across a vast array of academic and co-curricular subjects is strongly apparent in their remarkable achievements year after year.
 These outcomes are also a testimony to the wonderful opportunities offered to our girls on a daily basis and to the commitment and professionalism of their teachers.

 On Saturday 1 October 2016, Wilderness School was named in the Weekend Australia as the top primary school in SA and the top secondary school in SA.
 Listed also as the only SA school in the nations top 100 primary schools - no 37 and the only SA girls' school in nation top secondary school - no 53.
 Testament to our staff and our girls' willingness to learn.

-The position of Dux is shared by three outstanding students who each achieved an ATAR of 99.85: Hannah Bransbury, Kathryn Jannes and Rachel Neef.
+The position of Dux is shared by three outstanding students who each achieved an ATAR of 99.95:

-Hannah Bransbury received five subject merits and has, therefore, been selected for the highest accolade of the SACE, The Governor of South Australia SACE Award which recognises overall excellence in the SACE.
-We are also delighted that Ashleigh Bradford has been awarded a Governor of South Australia Commendation which recognises students’ exceptional achievements whilst undertaking the SACE, an outstanding accomplishment.
-The Governor of South Australia will present Hannah and Ashleigh’s awards on the stage as part of the formal SACE Merit Ceremony on 7 February 2017.
+Isabelle Greco has been selected for the highest accolade of the SACE, The Governor of South Australia Commendation Excellence Award for Meritorious Achievement which recognises overall excellence in the SACE.
+We are also delighted that Laura Montague has been awarded a Governor of South Australia Commendation - Aboriginal Student SACE Excellence Award and the Governor of South Australia Commendation Award which recognises students’ exceptional achievements whilst undertaking the SACE.
+These are outstanding accomplishments.
+The Governor of South Australia will present Isabelle and Laura’s awards on the stage as part of the formal SACE Merit Ceremony on 6 February 2018.